eriktorsner/wp-checksum/README.md

 $ composer require eriktorsner/wp-checksum
 ```

-To activate wp-checksum, you need to edit (or create) your wp-cli.yml file to make sure it includes the vendor/autoload.php file.
+To activate wp-checksum when installed locally via composer, you need to edit (or create) your wp-cli.yml file to make sure it includes the vendor/autoload.php file.

 ```bash
 require: